fish-hue/monster/README.md

 # Install Python dependencies (assuming you use a virtual environment)
 pip install flask flask_cors requests uuid

+# Or you can try requirements.txt

+# Install Python dependencies
+pip install -r requirements.txt
 ```

 ### 2\.
 Configure the Backend (`app.py`)